 High Airflow Pressure Loading Actuator (HAPLA)

 This apparatus is based on the pressure loading actuator system (PLA) developed by the University of Western Ontario (UWO).
-This system pictured below to the left is used to apply time-varying pressure to surfaces of buildings and other structures demonstrated below to the right.
+It is used to apply time-varying pressure to surfaces of buildings and other structures.
 The HAPLA consists of two 75hp centrifugal blowers connected to a valve with a rotating central disk actuated by a servo motor.
 The servo controls the disk’s position, which in turn regulates the system pressure.
 The valve can be set anywhere from full pressure to full suction.
 A test specimen duct can then be connected to the outlet side of the duct, making it possible to test windows, doors, soffit, etc.

 The lab is equipped with several load cells including flat (or pancake) load cells, S-type load cells, and cantilever load cells.
 The load cells range from 25lbs to 200kips.